 #1-He was out riding on his birthday when a storm came up and the clouds looked like men on horseback.

 #2-He was inspired by a ghost story he was told by a Cowboy when he was 12.

 It has been the most recorded western song of all time by over 50 music groups including:

 - Lawrence Welk and his Orchestra in the 1960’s

 - Tom Jones in the 1960’s

 - Johnny Cash in 1970-It was on his album “Silver”

 - Gorlock in 2010

-The one artist we associate this song to the most was Johnny Cash.
-He was born February 26, 1932 and was an singer, actor and author.
+The one artist we associate this song with the most was Johnny Cash.
+He was born February 26, 1932, and was a singer, actor and author.
 He was considered one of the most influential musicians of the 20th century and one of the best selling artists of all time.
 He sold more than 90 million records.
-He died September 12, 2003.
+He died on September 12, 2003.